IntroToZoom/ITZ/README.md

 <H2>Revision History</H2>
 <UL>

+<LI>V.20.5 7/3/2020.
+Fixed link errors in this README.md file.
+(The other documents are the same).

 <LI>V.20.5 7/2/2020.
 This has some screen figure changes because of Zoom Update 5.1.1.
 That includes the Zoom.com Settings and the Zoom Client settings.

 <LI>V.20.4 6/14/2020.
 This is an additional major edit for clarity.
 It has additional figures and discussion in Section 3.6 Meeting Rooms.

 <LI>V.20 6/12/2020.
 This is a major edit for clarity, fixing typos, caption headings, white space, and a few errors.